guidantas21/aircraft-scheduling-problem/README.md

 - [ ] VND (Variable Neighborhood Search) [MANDATORY]
 - [ ] RVND (Randomized Variable Neighborhood Search)

+## Feasible solution

+- All permutations of aircrafts in a runway are feasible, as long as each flight is unique;
+- Each flight must be assigned to one runway.

+## Aircraft sequencing

+- All permutations of aircrafts in a runway are valid.
+- Given a permutation of aircrafts in a runway:

+    - The delay of the first aircraft is always zero;
+    - Additional waiting time can cause problems;

 ## Getting started

 ### Prerequisites